 These street legal pocket knives all pull well above their incredibly light weight.
 There is no adventure a pocket knife can’t help out with, so use this guide to find the blade of your dreams and start your budding woodworking career.

-A good pocket knife is a survival tool, and the best pocket knives will help you survive and thrive in life outside.
+A good pocket knife is a survival tool to toss in your survival bag, and the best pocket knives will help you survive and thrive in life outside.
 Modern technology has sharpened the stakes and allowed pocket knives to do more with less than ever before.
 With all the different blade shapes and steel types out there, it can be hard to narrow down the field but stick to the basics and trust in the knives on this list to get the job done.

 Fit one of these knives in your pocket, and start exploring.
 Let us know about a time your knife saved the day in the comments below.